ansible-collections/cisco.iosxr/docs/cisco.iosxr.iosxr_command_module.rst

 Synopsis
 --------
 - Sends arbitrary commands to an IOS XR node and returns the results read from the device.
 This module includes an argument that will cause the module to wait for a specific condition before returning or timing out if the condition is not met.
 - This module does not support running commands in configuration mode.
-Please use :ref:`iosxr_config <iosxr_config_module>` to configure iosxr devices.
+Please use :ref:`cisco.iosxr.iosxr_config <cisco.iosxr.iosxr_config_module>` to configure iosxr devices.